adammakinson/chorechart/CHORECHART.md

     a.
 I don't think I got the foreign keys right.
 I don't see them in workbench and when I deleted a chore that was assigned to a user, the join-table entry did not get removed as expected.
+    b.  general user is still able to see the add chore button in their chores list view

 Thoughts/questions: